Detailed up-to-date information regarding the documents required to get a NC Driver License or

 Even if you do not own or drive a currently registered vehicle you may still apply for a license, but a restriction will be placed on your driver license.
 This restriction limits you to only driving "fleet vehicles."
 To remove this restriction, you’ll have to pay the $13 duplicate fee and present proof of financial liability.

 and Visa, MasterCard and Discover credit and debit cards are acceptable forms of payment for transactions at DMV Offices.

 Listed below are acceptable documents you can use:

 - Form DL-123 from your insurance agent

-- Vehicle insurance policy reflecting your name and the issue and expiration dates
+- North Carolina vehicle insurance policy reflecting your name and the issue and expiration dates

 - An insurance binder